CharGoon26/BDV3-Vote-Packages/README.md

 * Click integrations and API
 <img width="1417" height="336" alt="image" src="https://github.com/user-attachments/assets/82de24df-00f9-45ce-835b-a360b543805a" />

 * Create a new webhook.
-Your webhook should be your admin panel link with /topgg/webhook at the end.
-E.G. https://drwhodex.ballsdex.com/topgg/webhook.Label it whatever you want and tick vote created
+Your webhook should be your admin panel link with /topgg/webhook at the end (E.G. https://drwhodex.ballsdex.com/topgg/webhook).
+Label it whatever you want and tick vote created
 <img width="544" height="437" alt="image" src="https://github.com/user-attachments/assets/d6d5f7fe-e56b-4a17-9556-da076aee95e9" />

 * Copy the webhook secret and paste it into the topgg configuration in the admin panel